Table of Contents

 Hiyare Rain Forest

 The arboretum accommodates seventy species of evergreen forest trees.
-It has a collection of the most valuable trees in the island such as True Ebony.
-The forest is consisting of shrubs, hardwood timber trees, plant with medicinal value, fruiting and flowering trees.
-The jungle is the home for many numbers of animals such as birds, mammals, butterflies, amphibians, reptiles etc, and it is rich bio-diversity.
+It has a collection of the most valuable trees on the island such as True Ebony.
+The forest is consisting of shrubs, hardwood timber trees, plants with medicinal value, and fruiting and flowering trees.
+The jungle is home to many numbers of animals such as birds, mammals, butterflies, amphibians, reptiles etc, and it is rich in bio-diversity.

-Nasdanda Mountain is one of the best places in Sri Lanka for an adventure holiday.
-The mountain is situated in the Badulla district in the central mountains of the island.
-The unpopular mountain provides opportunities for trekking, hiking, walking, mountain biking.
-Mountain is situated bordering the Nuwara Eliya and Badulla district more than 1500 meters above the sea level.
-Mountain looks like an elephant from the distance and its elevation of the peak well over 2250 meters above the sea level.
+Nasdanda Mountain is one of the best off-the-beaten-track destinations and is included in many Sri Lanka adventure tours.
+The mountain is situated in the Badulla district in the central mountains range of the island.
+This unpopular mountain provides opportunities for trekking, hiking, walking, and mountain biking.
+Mountain is situated bordering the Nuwara Eliya and Badulla district more than 1500 meters above sea level.
+Mountain looks like an elephant from a distance and its elevation is well over 2250 meters above sea level.

-One can have a breathtaking view of the Uwa province from top of the mountain.
-Climbing to the upper part of the mountain is difficult it could be dangerous for people who are new to the mountain climbing.
-During the British rule, there had been a platform specially made for security purposes from which they could monitor the whole region.
+One can have a breathtaking view of the Uwa province from the top of the mountain.
+Climbing to the upper part of the mountain is difficult it could be dangerous for people, who are new to mountain climbing.
+During British rule, there had been a platform specially made for security purposes from which they could monitor the whole region.
 The platform existed more than 75 years ago and it had been delayed in the past.

-The railway track from Nanuoya to Badulla goes through the Nasdana Mountain.
-The railway track in the mountain goes through several dozens of tunnels and tunnel 18 is goes through the Nasdana Mountains.
-One distinct character of the tunnel is two different climate patterns on either side of the tunnel.
-In one end of the tunnel is dry climate while the other ends show wet climate.
+The railway track from Nanuoya to Badulla goes through Nasdana Mountain.
+The railway track in the mountain goes through several dozens of tunnels and tunnel 18 goes through the Nasdana Mountains.
+One distinct characteristic of the tunnel is two different climate patterns on either side of the tunnel.
+At one end of the tunnel is a dry climate while the other ends show a wet climate.

-There are many types of equipment remain on the site that was used in the hospital and the equipment includes huge granite herbal bath, a grinder used for herbs.
-Arankele is not only a historical site but also it is an important biological host-spot as well as a garden with a large collection of medicinal plants.
-It is believed that Arahath Maliyadeva (last monk, who attained Arahath in Sri Lanka) had been here and meditating about 800 years ago.
+There are many types of equipment that remain on the site that was used in the hospital and the equipment includes a huge granite herbal bath, and a grinder used for herbs.
+Arankele is not only a historical site but also it is an important biological host spot as well as a garden with a large collection of medicinal plants.
+It is believed that Arahath Maliyadeva (the last monk, who attained Arahath in Sri Lanka) had been here and meditating about 800 years ago.
 Arankele is a calm tranquil place, which can even be used as a place for meditation.